 Things to Do in Washington DC

 The man whose dream changed America lives eternally in Washington DC.
-The Martin Luther King, Jr. Memorial opened in October 2011, a few months after the 48th anniversary of Dr. King’s “I have a dream speech.”
-The Memorial occupies four acres of land in West Potomac Park in the greater National Mall area.
-The Memorial looks out over the Tidal Basin near the Franklin Delano Roosevelt Memorial.
+The Martin Luther King, Jr. Memorial opened in October 2011, a few months after the 48th anniversary of Dr. King’s “I have a dream" speech.
+Set in the greater National Mall area, the memorial occupies four acres of land in West Potomac Park and looks out over Tidal Basin near the Franklin Delano Roosevelt Memorial.

-The Memorial features a 30-foot statue of Dr. King and a 450-foot granite inscription wall.
-The design for Dr. King’s statue is from his “Dream” speech: “Out of a mountain of despair, a stone of hope.”
-The inscription wall features 14 excerpts from King’s speeches, sermons and other public addresses.
+The site includes both a commanding 30-foot statue of Dr. King and a 450-foot granite inscription wall, featuring 14 excerpts from King's speeches, sermons and other public addresses.

 More Things to Do in Washington DC